128technology/docs/docs/bcp_service-policy_defaults.md

 sidebar_label: Service Policy Baseline Defaults
 ---

-One of the most powerful aspects of the 128T data model is the flexibility offered by a `service-policy`.
+One of the most powerful aspects of the SSR data model is the flexibility offered by a `service-policy`.
 Giving customers the ability to configure thresholds for when traffic should migrate from path to path based on current network status is a daunting task, however; most customers – and even application developers – are unaware of the sensitivity of their service to latency, loss, and jitter.

 This document recommends several base class `service-policy` definitions for common types of traffic.
-These can be used as sane starting points for configuring the 128T.
+These can be used as sane starting points for configuring the SSR.
 Administrators should derive their own policies from these base definitions, adding in administrative preference for path selection using vectors.

 The entire set of proposed base class policies is provided at the end of this document in a format suitable for copy/paste into existing systems.